In-Role Cache for Azure Cache

-In-Role Cache on Windows Azure Cache allows you to host Cache within your Azure roles.
+In-Role Cache allows you to host caching within your Azure roles.
 This cache can be used by any roles within the same cloud service deployment.

 There are two main deployment topologies for In-Role Cache: dedicated and co-located.
-In the dedicated topology, you define a worker role that is dedicated to Cache.
-This means that all of the worker role's available memory is used for the Cache and operating overhead.
-In a co-located topology, you use a percentage of available memory on application roles for Cache.
-For example, you could assign 20% of the physical memory for Cache on each web role instance.
+In the dedicated topology, you define a worker role that is dedicated to caching.
+This means that all of the worker role's available memory is used for the caching and operating overhead.
+In a co-located topology, you use a percentage of available memory on application roles for caching.
+For example, you could assign 20% of the physical memory for caching on each web role instance.
 In both cases, you only pay for the Compute services required for the running role instances.
-For more information, see In-Role Cache FAQ (Windows Azure Cache).
+For more information, see Azure In-Role Cache FAQ.

 In This Section